How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Results and Discussion

-Since many mixed-valence compounds are unstable against redox reactions, we have analysed the redox stability of \ch{Cs4Au3Cl12} by calculating the energy of the charged systems.
+{\bf Redox stability.} Since many mixed-valence compounds are unstable against redox reactions, we have analysed the redox stability of \ch{Cs4Au3Cl12} by calculating the energy to add an electron or a hole to \ch{Au^{2+}}.
 First, we consider a situation where \ch{Cs4Au3Cl12} is oxidised (Figure~\ref{fig:defect}(a)).
-We found that the introduced extra hole localized at the \ch{Au^{2+}}-site, forming \ch{Au^{3+}}:

-The reaction was an exothermic process with 0.40 eV energy difference per \ch{Au^{2+}}, suggesting it occurs spontaneously.
+When an extra hole was introduced, it localized at the \ch{Au^{2+}}-site, forming \ch{Au^{3+}}.
+The reaction was an exothermic process with 0.40 eV, suggesting it occurs spontaneously.
 This reaction also indicates the energy released by freeing the lattice distortion caused by an \ch{Au^{2+}} polaron, which corresponds to the polaron formation energy.
-Next, we consider a reduction of \ch{Cs4Au3Cl12} (Figure~\ref{fig:defect}(b)).
-Instead of forming an extra \ch{Au^{2+}}, the extra electron delocalized and formed a metallic \ch{Cs4Au3Cl12},\bibnote{Note that the oxidation state of \ch{Au^{2.33+}} is a nominal value.}
+Next, we consider a reduction of \ch{Cs4Au3Cl12} (Figure~\ref{fig:defect}(b)), where we consider adding an electron into the conduction band.
+Instead of forming an extra \ch{Au^{2+}}, the extra electron remained delocalized and formed a metallic state.
+The reaction did not release or absorb any energy, and the electron simply remained in the conduction band.
 This suggests that the \ch{Au^{2+}} density in \ch{Cs4Au3Cl12} is saturated and that additional attempts to add an electron will cause the occupation of the conduction band.
-Finally, we also consider the inverse reaction of Equation~\ref{rct:redox1} and consider reduction of \ch{Cs4{Au^{3+}}3Cl12} (Figure~\ref{fig:defect}(c)).
-Note that this differs from Equation~\ref{rct:redox2} because the reaction starts with the oxidized state.
-In contrary to Equation~\ref{rct:redox2}, the extra electron localized at \ch{Au^{3+}}-site forming \ch{Au^{2+}}:
+Finally, we also consider the inverse reaction of Figure~\ref{fig:defect}(a).
+Here we prepared a system where one \ch{Au^{2+}} is already oxidized to \ch{Au^{3+}} (Figure~\ref{fig:defect}(c)).
+Note that this differs from Figure~\ref{fig:defect}(b) because the reaction starts with the oxidized state.
+In contrary to Figure~\ref{fig:defect}(b), the extra electron localized at \ch{Au^{3+}}-site forming \ch{Au^{2+}}.
+This reaction is exothermic with 0.48 eV energy difference per \ch{Au^{2+}}.
+This further supports that \ch{Au^{2+}} density in \ch{Cs4Au3Cl12} is saturated.